 To register, you will need to bring your medical card to the surgery.
 The receptionists will then ask you to complete a GMS1 form and your medical card will be handed back to you, as the Health Authority is no longer issuing new cards.
-They will, however, write to you in due course to confirm your registration.

 As part of our registration process, we ask all patients for evidence of their identity for access to NHS medical services.
 All patients are requested to produce two proofs of identification, at least one of which should be photographic.
 The following are acceptable as proof of identification:- birth certificate, marriage certificate, medical card, driving licence, passport, local authority rent card, recently paid utility bill, recent bank statement, national insurance card, or any other such legal documentation as is required to ascertain your eligibility.